-- Prepares the scan context based on the information known at compile time.
-This scan context is passed to ODCITableStart at the beginning of query execution. - If implemented, ODCITableClose is only called at the end of query execution.
-Each time the table function is restarted, ODCITableStart is called and passed the scan context, allowing the table function to maintain context between restarts and to perform cleanup operations at the end of query execution only.
+- This method prepares the scan context based on the information known at compile time.
+This scan context is passed to ODCITableStart when it is called at the beginning of query execution. - If this optional method is implemented, ODCITableClose is only called once at the end of query execution.
+Each time the table function is restarted, ODCITableStart is called and passed the scan context.
+This allows the table function to maintain context between restarts, and to perform cleanup operations only once at the end of query execution.

-ODCITableDescribe()
+ODCITableStart()